Our body is made of a magic designed to regenerate and evolve us into awakened states.

 A Biomantic Approach to Healing Trauma

-When people speak of “trauma” these days, they are usually referring to what is called PTSD—post traumatic stress disorder— in the professional community, or complex-PTSD.
+When people speak of “trauma” these days, they are often referring to what is called PTSD—post traumatic stress disorder— in the professional community, or complex-PTSD.
 What that means is that an event or set of events that happened in the past caused dysregulation of physiology and biology that is still ongoing in the present day.
 The trauma state lives on in our bodies, long after the event is over.
 Naturally, we all experience loss or shock at times, and our bodies and psyches usually return back to a state of equilibrium afterwards.
 But, sometimes we get stuck, and the bad feelings continue to loop.

 This issue is not confined to the nervous system, the same can happen throughout our body.
 A parallel process happens in chronic fatigue, as shown in a 2016 paper published in the Proceeedings of the National Academy of Sciences by a former colleague of mine.1 In chronic fatigue our mitochondria, which are normally resilient to stress, go into a state of hibernation or dormancy due to an overwhelming stress that they cannot cope with and cannot bounce back from on their own.
 In other words, it is like a PTSD of the mitochondria.
 Our mitochondria get stuck—there is a failure to regulate and create coherence.